UC Ceares: 2010s: "People's football" project and promotion playoffs

-2020–present: promotion to Segunda División RFEF
+2020–present: Tercera División title and first promotion

 In the 2020–21 season, the one with a two-staged format, Ceares ended the first leg of the regular season as champion of one of the two subgroups.
-On 2 May 2021, Ceares had the option to directly promote to the newly created Segunda División RFEF, that would replace the Segunda División B, by defeating San Martín at home.
+On 2 May 2021, Ceares had the option to directly promote to the newly created Segunda División RFEF, currently called Segunda Federación, that would replace the Segunda División B, by defeating San Martín at home.
 However, they had to wait one more week as they were widely beaten by 1–4.
 Seven days later, Ceares clinched the Tercera División title and promotion after beating 0–2 in a do-or-die match at L'Entregu.

 The first win in the new league arrived at round 3, after defeating Arenteiro by 2–0.
 However, a long streak of losses quickly demoted the team to the last position.
 On 30 November 2021, Ceares made its debut in the Copa del Rey, by facing local powerhouse Sporting de Gijón.
 The match was played at El Molinón, as La Cruz did not meet the requirements of the RFEF for hosting matches of this competition, and finished with a 0–1 defeat.

+However, Ceares finally could not avoid relegation and finished in the last position in their first experience in a league with teams out from Asturias.

+On 1 May 2024, Ceares qualified again for the promotion playoffs to Segunda Federación with two rounds left, but this time was eliminated in the first round by Lealtad.